What are Hydrosols Used for? AKA Essential Oil Flower Water

 Peppermint oil is often used as a natural remedy for headaches, but did you know that peppermint hydrosol can be just as effective?
 In addition to providing relief from headaches and migraines, peppermint hydrosol can also help to clear sinuses and ease respiratory problems like bronchitis and asthma.

-Use to calm irritated or itchy skin by spraying the hydosol directly onto the area(s) of concern.
+Use to calm irritated or itchy skin by spraying the hydrosol directly onto the area(s) of concern.
 Alternatively, you can soak a cotton round in the hydrosol and apply where needed, like a bug bite.
 The cooling properties also offer relief to sore, achy muscles.

 If you're struggling with congestion or respiratory issues, give peppermint hydrosol a try—you might be surprised at how well it works!